In this article you will learn:

 2. How to add cards

-When you open a techpack, you will find the three sections that constitute your cards board page: sketches, materials and measurements.
+When you open a techpack, you will find the three sections that constitute your techpack board page: sketches, materials, and measurements.

 To add cards you can:

 You can bulk upload your design-related images in any of the 3 sections.
 Techpacker will create a card for each image and even match each card name with its original file name.